Skip to Content

 Canadian Lake Superior Camping Suggestions

-If you want to complete the 1200+ mile circle around Lake Superior, then you will have to go into Canada.
-We have not visited this side of the lake, but a friend suggests the following stops:
+If you want to complete the 1200+ mile circle around Lake Superior, you must go into Canada.
+We have not visited this side of the lake, but a friend suggested the following stops:

 • Thunder Bay